Hunting in NAMMCO member countries

 Collective minke whale hunt

-The collective minke whale hunt is mostly carried out in settlements where there are no boats with mounted harpoon cannons.
+The collective minke whale hunt is mostly carried out in settlements where there are no boats with mounted guns cannons.
 The collective minke whale hunt is the only hunt of large whales in areas with little infrastructure, such as East Greenland and West Greenland north of Disko Bay.
 However, in recent years there have been notable changes to this structure.
-In response to repeated applications from municipalities and from the fishermen and hunters organization – KNAPK, the Government has decided to also allow the collective hunt in places with harpoon cannon boats due to a decrease in the numbers of these boats, in order to secure the supply of fresh meat.
-Also as a reaction to claims from owners of harpoon cannon boats the Government is considering a new structure in order to reduce struck and lost beginning from the 2022 hunting season.
+In response to repeated applications from municipalities and from the fishermen and hunters organization (KNAPK), the Government has decided to also allow the collective hunt in places with harpoon cannon boats due to a decrease in the numbers of these boats, in order to secure the supply of fresh meat.

-A minimum of five skiffs are required to carry out a hunt, but normally it will be around 8 -10 small (usually around 19 ft and never more than 29 ft) boats equipped with outboard motors.
-Each boat generally contains from 2-4 people.
+A minimum of five boats are required to carry out a hunt, but normally it will be around 8 -10 small (usually around 19 ft and never more than 29 ft) boats equipped with outboard motors.
+Each boat generally contains from 1-4 people.
 Boats of larger size without harpoon guns can also take part, but not as the leading boat.
-Each skiff must be equipped with at least one hand harpoon with line and buoys.
+Each boat must be equipped with at least one hand harpoon with line and buoys.
 This harpoon is attached to the whale at the first opportunity, to prevent the animal from sinking.
-During the course of the hunt, hunters attempt to herd the whale towards shallow and inshore waters.
+During the hunt, hunters attempt to herd the whale towards shallow and inshore waters.

-The weapons used are rifles of a calibre of 7.62 mm.
-(30.06) or larger using full mantled bullets.
+The weapons used are rifles of a calibre of 7.62×63 mm. (.30.06) or larger using full mantled bullets.
 As a rule, the whales are first wounded and then secured with the hand harpoons.
 When possible, the hand harpoon is used before wounding the animal.
-One hunter is the designated leader and it is his task to secure the animal with the hand harpoon.
+One hunter is the designated leader, and it is his task to secure the animal with the hand harpoon.
+One whale gets multiple harpoons to secure it.
 Once a whale has been secured, it is killed by shots aimed at the neck.
 Round-nosed solid bullets together with rifles of higher calibre, such as .375, are often used to kill the whale.

 Small whale hunts

-Harbour porpoise, white-sided and white-beaked dolphins, long finned pilot whales, killer whales, narwhal and beluga are the small cetacean species that are hunted in Greenland.
+Harbour porpoise, white-sided and white-beaked dolphins, long finned pilot whales, killer whales, narwhal, and beluga are the small cetacean species that are hunted in Greenland.
 Of these only narwhal and beluga are restricted by national regulations (see below).
-The hunting method is essentially similar for all the species; a collective hunt from small, open motorboats.
+The hunting method is essentially similar for all the species, a collective hunt from small, open motorboats.
 The whales are shot with rifles with a minimum calibre of .30-06 and full metal jacket bullets (an exception is the smaller harbour porpoise where the recommended calibre is .222).
-The hunter aims at the thorax region which will kill the whale rapidly by hitting the heart, lungs or vertebrae.
-The shot ranges vary from 5 – 30 meters.
-After a successful shot the hunter secures the whale with a long-shafted gaff hook (nissik) before it sinks.
+The hunter aims at the thorax region which will kill the whale rapidly by hitting the heart, lungs, or vertebrae.
+After a successful shot the hunter secures the whale with a long-shafted gaff hook (nissik) or a hand harpoon before it sinks.

 In the narwhal and beluga hunt which takes place in the open sea and ice-cracks, the whale will first be harpooned to attach floats to secure the whale before being shot.
 The desired target is the brain, but the neck and heart are also regarded as good target points.
-Harpoon hunts from qayaqs takes place close to the ice edge in North Greenland.
-Two hunters will often cooperate and when the whale is spotted from shore, they will very quietly embark the kayak.
-They will secure the whale with handheld harpoons and then shoot it using 30.06 or .375 calibre rifle with full metal jacket pointed ammunition.
+Harpoon hunts from qajaqs takes place close to the ice edge in North Greenland.
+Two hunters will often cooperate and when the whale is spotted from shore, they will very quietly embark the qajaq.
+They will secure the whale with handheld harpoons and then shoot it using .30.06 or .375 calibre rifle with full metal jacket pointed ammunition.
 It is not a national requirement to secure the animals before shooting.
-However, some regional regulations recommend harpooning to secure the animal before killing it, and within the Melville Bay protected reserve this is a requirement.
+However, some old municipal bylaws request in Qaanaaq area use of hand harpoon before shooting the narwhal, while some recommends harpooning to secure the animal before killing it, and within the Melville Bay protected reserve this is a requirement.

-In East and North Greenland, hunters are allowed to hunt with nets during the dark period of the year when there is no daylight.
+In East and North Greenland, hunters are allowed to hunt with nets.
 The nets are set in open water or under the sea-ice, and they are checked daily.
-An average of 20 whales are hunted by this method annually.

 Seals and walrus

 Six species of seal are found in the waters surrounding Greenland.
 These are harp seal, ringed seal, hooded seal, harbour seal, bearded seal and grey seal.
-Today, mainly harp and ringed seals but also, to a much lesser extent, hooded seals are hunted.
-From 1 December 2010 the harbour seal and grey seal are completely protected pending biological advice indicating that the stocks are in a condition to be hunted.
+Today, mainly harp and ringed seals, but also, to a much lesser extent, hooded seals are hunted.
+From 1 December 2010 the harbour seal and grey seal are protected pending biological advice indicating that the stocks are in a condition to be hunted.
+The grey seal sees as a new species in the Greenlandic water.
 For all seal species lactating female and pup pairs and pups with lanugo hair (white coats) are protected.

 Walrus can only be killed by fulltime hunters with licenses issued by the municipality.
 The walrus is shot with rifles with a minimum calibre of .30-06 full metal jacket sharp point bullets.
 Full- and semiautomatic rifles are not allowed.
 Sometimes the first shot will be a body shot with the aim of slowing down the animal before harpooning it.
 Walrus may only be hunted at sea, not on land.